gbusto/omnilaunch/README.md

 - Modal provides credit grants for [academics](https://modal.com/academics) and [startups](https://modal.com/startups)
 - If you have committed spend with AWS, Azure, GCP, or OCI, you will soon be able to use that commit on Modal
 - Get free credits ($30/mo of free credits on the Free plan, $100/mo of free credits on the $250/mo plan) to put towards your compute

 ---

-## 📊 Omnilaunch vs Alternatives

-- [Replicate](https://replicate.com) - conveniently hosts models for you; no-code UI + API; finding models to fine-tune is not intuitive or clear, and you pay per generation for inference and per-step for fine-tuning.
-You basically pay extra for convenience.
-Fine-tuning is also designed for small datasets and very limited.
-- [Fal](https://fal.ai) - same benefits and drawbacks as Replicate; although I find it more intuitive to find which models can be fine-tuned.
-- [Fireworks](https://fireworks.ai) - mixed pricing; some setups/models are per-token, some require you to pay for GPU-time.
-They require a minimum of 5 minutes of GPU time once spun up, meaning you're wasting money unless you have a high-traffic app where this makes sense.
-Training is done-for-you, but blackbox; they charge per-step, and you can end up with cryptic errors and failures.
-- [Lambda AI](https://lambda.ai) - no option to spin up a VM/container/instance detached from a GPU, so you pay for every second your instance is running, even when idle and not using the GPU.
-Persistent storage is not always guaranteed; most of the time what you're doing is ephemeral.
-- [Notebooks](https://colab.research.google.com/) - these are great and widely used; they solve reproducibility.
-But seem like a pain to get setup, there are lots of new platforms that have their own "Notebooks" (Modal has this now too), and from what I've heard many people use this to get free GPU/TPU time.
-But it sounds like in many cases, you can be left waiting for a LONG time to secure free GPU/TPU compute.
-And it just requires more setup and maintenance.
-- Local - building and running locally is a minefield of dependency issues, wide variance of consumer hardware, and operating systems + versions.
-What works on one person's machine is not likely to work on another's.
-You also usually need to run quantized, watered-down versions of models.
-It's "free", but you pay with your time and sanity.

-With Omnilaunch, you get the convenience of Replicate and Fal, and infinite training customization (as much as the desired model supports).
-Thoug for one-off inference, you likely get better pricing from platforms like Replicate or Fal.
-But this will improve over time.

-Compared to Fireworks AI, you'll have full insight into training runs via logs, and the same convenience they provide of ~basically "done-for-you" training.
-Except you don't overpay by paying per step, you pay for GPU time, which in my experience is usually much cheaper - even without lots of special optimizations.

-Compared to Lambda, with Omnilauch you get the ease of running stuff as if you're just writing Python on a Linux instance with an attached GPU, but you only pay per second of GPU time.
-AND you get persistent storage.
-You get none of these with Lambda, and in my experience, they don't have the same volume of available GPUs are Modal does; I often had to wait for the desired GPU to become available again.

-Compared to Notebooks-like tools and products, this is highly reproducible.
-You essentially get "free" compute through Modal's pricing plans: for the Free plan, you get $30/mo of free compute, and for their $250/mo plan you get $100/mo of free compute.
-AND you can pick which GPUs you use!

----